oi-narendra/multiselect-dropdown/README.md

 [![Flutter](https://img.shields.io/badge/Flutter-02569B?style=for-the-badge&logo=flutter&logoColor=white)](https://flutter.dev/)
 [![Dart](https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white)](https://dart.dev/)

 The MultiSelect Dropdown for Flutter is a powerful and customizable widget that empowers you to effortlessly manage and search through multiple items in a dropdown list.
-Whether you're selecting multiple options for filtering data or picking various preferences, this package provides a seamless user experience.
-It also supports fetching the data from a URL.
+Customize the dropdown with your own style, and use the controller to programmatically control the dropdown.

+## Breaking Changes in v3.0.0

+- The `MultiSelectDropDown` widget has been renamed to `MultiDropdown`, which now supports `FormValidation`.
+- The `MultiSelectController` methods have been updated/renamed.
+- The `ValueItem` class has replaced the `DropdownItem` class.
+- The `.network` constructor has been removed and has been replaced with the `future` constructor, which accepts a future callback to fetch the data from the server.
+Use it to handle future your own way.
+- `onOptionsSelected` has been replaced with `onSelectionChange`.
+The `onSelectionChange` callback is called whenever the selection changes in the dropdown, whether it is selected or deselected.
+- A lot of parameters have been renamed and updated.
+Please check the documentation for the updated parameters.

 ## Links